 Step 1.
 Download MiniTool Video Converter from its official website and install it on your computer.
 Then run the software.

 Step 2.
-Drag and drop the MKV file into the program or click Add File to import the MKV file.
+Drag and drop the MKV file into the program or click Add Files to import the MKV file.

 Step 4.
 Hit the Convert button to start the conversion.
-When the conversion is done, you can find it in the Converted section.
-Click on Show in folder and you will find its location folder.
+When the conversion is done, you can find it in the Completed tab.
+Click the Play icon or the Folder icon to preview or locate the video.

 Conclusion